AndyWright360/Milestone-Project-1/README.md

 5.) **Codeanywhere**

-Codeanywhere was used for version control by utilizing the terminal to commit to and push to GitHub.
+Codeanywhere was used for version control by utilising the terminal to commit to and push to GitHub.

 6.) **GitHub**